 Choosing a Code Editor or IDE

-My preferred text editor on Windows is currently Visual Studio Code.
+My preferred text editor is currently Visual Studio Code.
 This tutorial shows you the features that Visual Studio Code has for Python development, including code quality checks, and support for debugging.
 You may prefer Atom, which is a high-quality and customisable editor that has plugins for Python, or Notepad++, which will be more suitable for older computers with limited resources.
 All of these editors are free.

 If you would like to use a full IDE, consider the Wing IDE, which is proprietary, or using the free Eclipse IDE can be be used for Python development with the PyDev extension.
 Current versions of Microsoft Visual Studio also include support for Python.